Contact us at 914-666-4665

 Panic Attack Without Anxiety: When the Body Reacts First

 Panic Attack Without Anxiety: When the Body Reacts First A panic attack without anxiety can appear suddenly, with waves of fear accompanied by chest tightness, shortness of breath, dizziness, palpitations, or a sense of impending doom — despite no worries, stressors, or anxious thinking.
-This phenomenon reflects limbic system–driven panic, in which the sensation of
+Lyme disease panic attacks can occur suddenly and without anxious thoughts,

 Panic Attack Without Anxiety: When the Body Reacts First Read More »